Hurence/logisland/logisland-docs/tutorials/query-matching.rst

 Alerts & Query Matching
 =======================

-In the following tutorial we'll learn how to monitor our apache log by generating custom alerts based on query criterion.
+In the following tutorial we'll learn how to generate time window metrics on some http traffic (apache log records) and how to raise custom alerts based on lucene matching query criterion.

 We assume that you already know how to parse and ingest Apache logs into logisland.
-If it's not the case please refer to the previous `Index Apache logs tutorial <index-apache-logs.html>`.
+If it's not the case please refer to the previous `Apache logs indexing tutorial <index-apache-logs.html>`_.
-We will first add an SQLAggregator stream to compute some metrics and then add a `MatchQuery <apidocs/com/hurence/logisland/processor/MatchQuery.html>`_
+We will first add an `SQLAggregator </plugins.html#kafkarecordstreamsqlaggregator>`_  Stream to compute some metrics and then add a `MatchQuery </plugins.html#matchquery>`_ Processor.

 .. note::